Lightening the Load

 Engineering and Public Policy

 Technology can help us build a happier, freer, and more fulfilling life, while keeping risks and undesirable impacts at acceptable levels.
 However, this process isn't automatic; it takes careful hard work by people who understand both technology and society.

 The Department of Engineering and Public Policy (EPP) at Carnegie Mellon University is a unique department that works to solve problems at the interface of technology and society.
-We offer multiple double-major options for undergraduate students (in partnership with each of the five Engineering departments and the Computer Science department) a Master's degree in Engineering & Technology Innovation and Management, and a research-oriented Ph.D. program.
+We offer multiple double-major options for undergraduate students (in partnership with each of the five Engineering departments and the School of Computer Science) a Master's degree in Engineering & Technology Innovation and Management, and a research-oriented Ph.D. program.